BhaswatiRoy/Database-Queries/Gate Smashers Queries/Questions.md

 ### 5. Write an SQL query to display all the department names along with number/count of employees working in that

 select department, count( * ) from employee group by department;

+### 6. Write a query to display all employee names of the departments where number of employees are less than 2

+select name from employee where department in (select department from employee group by department having count( * ) < 2);

+### 7. Write a query to display highest salary department wise and name of employees who is taking that salary

+select name from employee where salary in (select max(salary) from employee group by department);

+## Employee Table - EId(primary key), EName, Address & Project Table - EId(primary key), PId (foreign key), PName, Location

+### 8. Write a query to find details of employee whose address is either Delhi/Chandigarh/Pune

+select * from employee where address in ('Delhi', 'Chandigarh', 'Pune');

+### 9. Write a query to find details of employee whose address is not amongst Delhi/Chandigarh/Pune

+select * from employee where address not in ('Delhi', 'Chandigarh', 'Pune');

+### 10.